 |Net amount extracted||

-Taking action before the year end is essential.
-Tax and financial planning should not be left until the end of the tax or financial year, but undertaken before the end of YOUR business year.
+Tax and financial planning should not be left until the end of the tax or financial year, but undertaken before the end of your business year.
 Some of the issues to consider include:

 - the impact that accelerating expenditure into the current financial year, or deferring it into the next, might have on your tax position and financial results